tradingview-pine-seeds/docs/faq.md

 #### Q: Who can use my symbols in the UI?

 __A:__ An EOD data symbol can only be accessed by [knowing the full name][ui_symbol_search].
-Therefore, if your repository is public, it is possible to find out the symbol name.
-If it's private, no.
+Therefore, if your repository is public, it is possible to find out the symbol name, and not possible if it’s private.

 ## GitHub settings

 #### Q: How to catch errors?

 __A:__ Your GitHub repository has a __Check data and create pr__ action set up.
-Validation warnings and errors are written to its log.
+Validation warnings and errors can be found in its log.

 #### Q: Why host data in public repositories?